pin3dev/42_PushSwap/README.md

 ## 📖 Theoretical Background <a id="theoretical"></a>

-All the theoretical materials used for the development of this project are available in the repository link provided below.
-These resources cover algorithm design, sorting techniques, and optimization strategies.
+All the theoretical material used to develop this project is organized and can be accessed directly via the link below:

 <p align="center">
   <a href="https://github.com/pin3dev/42_Cursus/tree/main/library/#02-Push_Swap">